salernolabs/rescuegroups/doc/request/MicrochipRegistrations/readme.md

 #### ::setMicrochipRegistrationRegistrantPrimaryEmail

-Sets microchipRegistrationRegistrantPrimaryEmail field with a value of type email.
+Sets microchipRegistrationRegistrantPrimaryEmail field with a value of type string.

-    $query->setMicrochipRegistrationRegistrantPrimaryEmail(email);
+    $query->setMicrochipRegistrationRegistrantPrimaryEmail(string);

 #### ::setMicrochipRegistrationRegistrantSecondaryEmail

-Sets microchipRegistrationRegistrantSecondaryEmail field with a value of type email.
+Sets microchipRegistrationRegistrantSecondaryEmail field with a value of type string.

-    $query->setMicrochipRegistrationRegistrantSecondaryEmail(email);
+    $query->setMicrochipRegistrationRegistrantSecondaryEmail(string);

 #### ::setMicrochipRegistrationDate